 - The UBC Clinical board (CREB) and UBC Behavioural board (BREB) provide ethics review for projects conducted at the BC Centre for Disease Control.

-- BC Mental Health and Substance Use Services (BCMSUS) require separate research approval, conducted after an affiliated university REB has approved the project.
+- BC Mental Health and Substance Use Services (BCMHSUS) require separate research approval, conducted after an affiliated university REB has approved the project.
 Contact BCMHSUS Ethics for additional information.

 - Projects for agencies that do not have their own REB are often reviewed by the UBC C&W REB.
 Contact the UBC C&W REB Administrative Coordinator, Talysa Dhahan, for more information at 604-875-3103, email: email@example.com.